 5 reasons why you need to capture and extract contract metadata

-Contract abstraction is crucial if you’re struggling with visibility over contract data at your organization.
+Contract metadata extraction (or contract abstraction) is crucial if you’re struggling with visibility over contract data at your organization.
 Here are 5 benefits of contract metadata extraction:

 #1 Speed up contract review and search